lino-framework/welfare/userdocs/reception.rst

 is for managing a reception desk and a waiting queue.
-Visitors are "checked in" as they present themselves at a reception desk (Empfangsschalter), and "checked out" when they leave again.
+Visitors are "checked in" as they present themselves at a reception desk (Empfangsschalter), then they wait in a lounge until an agent "receives" them, and finally they are "checked out" when they leave again.
-Social assistants then have a possibility to see how many and which clients are waiting for them.
+Social agents have a possibility to see how many and which clients are waiting for them.

 A **reception clerk** is the user at the reception desk who welcomes